gmcninch-tufts/math/pages/about.md

-+ a workshop on [Algebraic Groups, Lie Algebras and their Representations] held in November 2018 at the [Max Planck Institute] (Bonn, Germany) in celebratation of the 70th birthday of [Jens Carsten Jantzen].
++ a workshop on [Algebraic Groups, Lie Algebras and their Representations] held in November 2018 at the [Max Planck Institute] (Bonn, Germany) in celebration of the 70th birthday of [Jens Carsten Jantzen].

 + a workshop [Groupes algébriques et géométrisation du programme de